cs4s/sm-2017/glossary/index.md

 We have split the definitions in this glossary into two main sections:

 - **General Coding and Computational Thinking Concepts/Terms:** these are the concepts and terms that are not specific to a certain programming language (for example: Scratch)
 - **Scratch Concepts/Terms:** these are the concepts and terms that are specific to Scratch (although they may also be used in other, similar languages like [Snap!](http://snap.berkeley.edu/){:target="_blank"}).
-Most of the definitions in this section have come from the **Key Vocabulary** slides from the ScratchMaths *Classroom presentations*.
+Most of the definitions in this section have come from the *Key Vocabulary* slides in the ScratchMaths *Classroom presentations*.

 We have tried to include many of the terms that are commonly used in the [Digital Technologies content descriptions](http://v7-5.australiancurriculum.edu.au/technologies/digital-technologies/curriculum/f-10?layout=1){:target="_blank"} in this glossary.
 Let us know if you think there are terms commonly used that should be added to the glossary for future workshops or if any of the below could be improved.